speechbrain/speechbrain/recipes/WSJ0-Mix/separation/train/README.md

 # Results

-Here are the SI - SNRi results on the test set of WSJ0 - 2Mix dataset with SepFormer:
+Here are the SI - SNRi results (in dB) on the test set of WSJ0 - 2Mix dataset with SepFormer:

 | | SepFormer |
 |--- | --- |